odesenfans/pyaleph/docs/protocol/messages/store.md

 ## Updating files

-While files on the Aleph.im network are immutable, you can use the `ref` field of STORE messages to create a virtual filename and update it.
+While files on the aleph.im network are immutable, you can use the `ref` field of STORE messages to create a virtual filename and update it.

 When posting a STORE message, you can specify a value of your own liking to the `ref` field (ex: `ref: my-dynamic-nft`).